vnavascues/direct-request-coordinator/README_HACKATON.md

 - Node operators didn't have to worry about dynamic result sizes, gas limit fine tuning, defensive pricing, gas & token prices and conversions, gas spikes, and market volatility?
 - Node operators had a framework to manage this?

-Well, these were the motivations behind presenting Direct Request Coordinator on the Spring '22 Hackaton.
+Well, these were the motivations behind presenting Direct Request Coordinator (aka, Dr. Coordinator) on the Spring '22 Hackaton.
 OK;LG.

 ## What it does

-A framework composed by contracts and job spec management tools, that enable a data requester to pay to a node operator as much LINK as required to cover the gas costs incurred by the data delivery, plus some profit margin set by the node operator on that particular job.
+A framework composed of contracts and job spec management tools, that enable a data requester to pay to a node operator as much LINK as required to cover the gas costs incurred by the data delivery, plus some profit margin set by the node operator on that particular job.
 More detail on each feature below:

 ### Feature Contracts